God never made a Canola plant, so where does Canola Oil really come from?

 Let’s get down to some facts about Canola Oil / Rapeseed.

-Rapeseed oil was originally used in light industry as a penetrating oil, to be used in light industry, not for human consumption.
+Rapeseed oil was originally used in light industry as a penetrating oil, not for human consumption.
 The FDA had actually banned it for human consumption in 1956.
-Later Canadian growers bred a new type of rapeseed in the 1970′s that was lower in the toxic erucic acid.
-A new name was developed for the oil to try and get away from the bad issues tied to rapeseed oil.
+Later Canadian growers using genetic manipulation involving seed splitting (R.K.
+Downey, Genetic Control of Fatty Acid Biosnythesis in Rapeseed.
+Journal of the American Oil Chemists Society, 1964;41:475-478.), came up with new type of rapeseed in the 1970’s that was lower in the toxic erucic acid.
+A new name was developed for the oil to try and get away from the bad issues tied to rapeseed oil, canola oil.

 The Rapeseed plants’ oil makes an excellent insect repellent.
-As evidence, Canola oil is registered with the EPA as a pesticide.
-Guess what Canola oil must not have lost all of its insect fighting ability because it is the primary ingredient in many “organic” pesticide products used on vegetables.
-Vegol Year-Round Pesticidal Oil uses Canola Oil as 96% of the product.
+Canola oil is registered with the EPA as a pesticide, well it used to be in 2012, but somehow this listing just dropped off and now the EPA says it appears to not be harmful to humans.
+Wonder how that happened.
+Guess what?
+Canola oil must not have lost all of its toxicity because it is the primary ingredient in many “organic” pesticide products used on vegetables.
+Vegol Year-Round Pesticidal Oil lists Canola Oil as the active ingreredent at 96% of the product, the remaining 4% is labeled as other ingredients which are not active… meaning not toxic, (usually coloring, thickening agents, preservatives, etc.).
 The label even states “CAUTION: Avoid contact with skin or clothing.”
-Wait there is more this canola oil-based pesticide also says on the label: ” Enviromental Hazards: Do not apply directly to water.
+Wait there is more, this canola oil-based pesticide also says on the label: ” Enviromental Hazards: Do not apply directly to water.
 Do not contaminate water when disposing of equipment…”.
-If you do get it on your skin to rinse the label says, rinse with water for 15-20 mins. and then “Call a poison control center or doctor for treatment advice.”
+If you do get it on your skin the label says to rinse with water for 15-20 mins. and then “Call a poison control center or doctor for treatment advice.”

 Avoid Canola Oil at all costs.